tahoe-lafs/tahoe-lafs/docs/configuration.rst

 such an attack.

 The content of the private/convergence file is a base-32 encoded string.
-If the file doesn't exist, then when the Tahoe client starts up it will generate a random 256-bit string and write the base-32 encoding of this string into the file.
+If the file doesn't exist, then when the Tahoe-LAFS client starts up it will generate a random 256-bit string and write the base-32 encoding of this string into the file.
 If you want to converge your immutable files with as many people as possible, put the empty string (so that private/convergence is a zero-length